 Sleep deprivation is a real menace especially today.
 There’s just so much to do that irregular sleeping patterns have become something we have to deal with constantly.
 We won’t go into how much you need to sleep well but we’ll mention that sleep is important for focus, alertness, libido, cardiovascular health, and cognitive function.
 Massaging your body regularly releases serotonin which keeps you relaxed.
 If you get it right, the body also releases melatonin, a chemical responsible for keeping you asleep when you need to be.

 - Overall Boost On The Immune System

 There is yet to be intensive studies on how percussive therapy impacts the immune system.
 However, we know that massage guns help improve blood circulation (we’ll talk about this later).
-This means that white blood cells and the lymphocytes that fight off bacterial infection can get through the body faster.
-The relaxation effect of percussive therapy generally means that the body is always ready to fend off attacks.
+Because of improved circulation, white blood cells and other immunity factors are able to travel through body tissue more effectively, potentially improving the body’s immune response in times of stress.

 - Increased Focus

 Because percussive massage therapy may improve circulation and decrease stress, your brain is more likely to maintain an optimal level of oxygen and alertness.
 Optimal oxygen and alertness typically assist in maintaining an optimal sense of focus.

 The good part is that to achieve all this, all you need is a good percussion massager.
 Now, for better results for some of these benefits, you’ll probably need a therapist or someone with some deep tissue massage therapy knowledge.